HS189/dialogue-system/Retrieve-based summary.md

 (This question is from [bert as service](https://github.com/hanxiao/bert-as-service).)

 **A:** A decent representation for a downstream task doesn't mean that it will be meaningful in terms of cosine distance.
-Since cosine distance is a linear space where all dimensions are weighted equally. if you want to use cosine distance anyway, then please focus on the rank not the absolute value.
+Since cosine distance is <u>a linear space</u> where all dimensions are weighted equally. if you want to use cosine distance anyway, then please focus on the rank not the absolute value.
 Namely, do not use:

 ```
 if cosine(A, B) > 0.9, then A and B are similar